Margaret Minnicks is an online writer who writes about the royal family.

 Kate Middleton, Duchess of Cambridge

-Knows Spanish words she picked up from nanny
+English, knows Spanish words she picked up from her nanny

 Prince Harry, Duke of Sussex